inno-devops-labs/F24-intro-labs/Lab_8/submission8.md

 $
 ```

-The image has been saved
+The archive from image has been saved

 ```
 $ ls -lh ubuntu_image.tar